On conditional distortion risk measures under uncertainty: Introduction

-Motivated by above considerations from three aspects, the main purpose of this paper is to design a new framework, within which the risk of any position exposed to a random environment can be appropriately evaluated.
-Briefly speaking, in this paper, a novel axiomatic framework and new distortion-type risk measures are presented, which provide measures of risk of positions with respect to a given random environment.
-To our best knowledge, we have not found reports about risk measures in random environments available in the literature.
-We believe that it is worth studying.
+The aim of this paper is to propose a novel axiomatic approach to evaluating risk of loss random variables provided with a random environment.
+To our best knowledge, there are no relevant reports available in the literature, and thus we believe that it is worth studying.

-The class of distortion risk measures is one of the most important classes of risk measures, since it contains a rich family of risk measures including common VaR and AVaR, for example, see Belles-Sampera et al. (2014), where term tail value-at-risk (TVaR) was used instead of AVaR, F\"{o}llmer and Schied (2016), or Wang and Ziegel (2021).
-Particularly, when the distortion functions are concave, then the distortion risk measures are coherent in the sense of Artzner et al. (1999), for example, see Dennegerg (1994), Wang et al. (1997) and F\"{o}llmer and Schied (2016).
-Therefore, this paper strives to present distortion-type risk measures with respect to random environments, where the random environments are described by random variables.
+The class of distortion risk measures is one of the most important classes of classical risk measures, since it contains a rich family of risk measures including common VaR and ES, for example, see Belles-Sampera et al. (2014), where term tail value-at-risk (TVaR) was used instead of ES, F\"{o}llmer and Schied (2016), or Wang and Ziegel (2021).
+Particularly, when the distortion functions are concave, then the distortion risk measures are coherent in the sense of Artzner et al. (1999), for instance, see Dennegerg (1994), Wang et al. (1997) or F\"{o}llmer and Schied (2016).
+From both the theoretical and practical point of view, it is quite natural and reasonable to further study distortion risk measures under model uncertainty.
+Therefore, this paper strives to present conditional distortion-type risk measures under random environment.